ahhhj/lightbulb/README.md

+# Premise:
+### Sometimes, when you aren't using the screen, making it bright is useful.

-# What does this do?
+# What does this do? (functions)
 it does 1.1 things: